froazin/dotfiles/README.md

 # Dotfiles

 Welcome to my dotfiles repository!
-It contains configuration files and scripts to set up and customize my development environment across different systems.
+Designed to compliment my [devcontainers](https://github.com/froazin/devcontainers) project; it contains configuration files and scripts to set up and customize my development environment across different systems.

-This repository is designed to compliment my [devcontainers](https://github.com/froazin/devcontainers) project.
-The scripts in this repository have a hard dependency on my [Script Development Kit (sdk)](https://github.com/froazin/devcontainers/blob/main/features/src/sdk/README.md) dev container feature.

 Feel free to use and adapt these configurations for your own setup.